-Tilt starts his talk reminding the audience of China’s incredible growth the past decades: the country’s GDP has grown at a rate around ten percent per year since the early 1980s.
-The economy has slowed down to about six to seven percent growth in the last year or two, but this is still much higher than most developed countries (e.g., Western Europe, United States), he explains.
+Tilt starts his talk by reminding the audience of China’s incredible growth rate over recent decades: the country’s GDP has grown at a rate of around ten per cent per year since the early 1980s.
+The economy has slowed to about six to seven per cent growth in the last year or two, but this is still much higher than in most developed countries (e.g., Western Europe, the United States), he explains:

-Tilt’s research method is mainly interviews and surveys.
-When asking Chinese people about quality of life, they unequivocally answer that life is much better than before.
+Tilt’s research method mainly comprises the use of interviews and surveys.
+When Chinese people are asked about quality of life, they unequivocally answer that life is much better than before:

 – On the other side, they meet environmental challenges never seen in human history.

 Too poor to be green?

 The Mandarin-speaking anthropologist says that one of the great advantages of being part of the CAS project is that he gets to work outside his field, emphasizing that the project is multidisciplinary and multinational.